 The sturdy covers are embossed with shiny gold and red illustrations.
 They’re fascinating to look at and feature many elements of the story with a picture of the main character at the bottom right.
 The pages are thick with a creamy coloured background and we really enjoyed looking at the illustrations which also incorporate stills, sketches, storyboards and concept art from the original studio artists.
 They provide a fabulous insight into how the films were created and developed.

-The Story: At baby Aurora’s christening evil fairy, Maleficent, casts a spell that will cause her to prick her finger on a spindle and die.
+Sleeping Beauty: At baby Aurora’s christening evil fairy, Maleficent, casts a spell that will cause her to prick her finger on a spindle and die.
 Three good fairies take Aurora to live in the forest to protect her but once she is back in the palace on her sixteenth birthday she is lured to a tower where she pricks her finger on a spinning wheel.
 The three fairies and Prince Phillip get together to find a way to defeat Maleficent and rescue Princess Aurora.

 There are a few differences to the story that we know, in this book Aurora lives with the fairies in the woods and shortly before she moves back to the palace she meets Prince Phillip while picking berries.
 Maleficent also has a very brutal comeuppance in this story.